EPPIcenter/MicroSPAT/README.md

 |MIXC-DS1-DC1|V1S;0.5|U659;0.5|
 |...|...|...|

-Currently, **Quantification Bias Estimator Projects** require that the samples be mixtures of only two separate strains to calculate the quantification bias factor, however samples containing multiple strains may be used in the project to measure how effective the correction is, they will simply be ignored during factor estimation.
 The proportions of each strain must add up to 1.
 A demonstration file may be found in `demo_files\control_samples.csv`

 ### Quantification Bias Estimator Settings
 After creating a new **Quantification Bias Estimator Project** and assigning **Control** samples, navigate to the **Loci** tab.
 From here, each locus may be individually analyzed to determine the **Quantification Bias Factor** that can be used to correct for amplification bias.